-The European Medicines Agency (EMA), in collaboration with European healthcare professional organisations and learned societies, including the EAP Immunisation Strategic Advisory Group, is introducing a new communication tool on vaccines: Vaccine Essentials.
+The European Medicines Agency (EMA), in collaboration with European healthcare professional organisations and learned societies, including the EAP Immunisation Strategic Advisory Group, is introduced a new communication tool on vaccines in 2026: Vaccine Essentials.

 This initiative focuses on key topics in vaccine science and regulation, including the use of real-world data, and aims to address common questions and information gaps identified by healthcare professionals.
 It also highlights how vaccines contribute to reducing the burden of infectious diseases.